-- (1) Subject to this section, a structural alteration or addition must not be made in or to a building or other structure while a non-conforming use is continued in all or any part of it. - (2) Subsection (1) does not prohibit a structural alteration or addition that is required by an enactment or is permitted by a board of variance under Section 542 (1) [authority for variance or exemption to relieve hardship].
+531 (1) Subject to this section, a structural alteration or addition must not be made in or to a building or other structure while a non-conforming use is continued in all or any part of it.

+(2) Subsection (1) does not prohibit a structural alteration or addition that is required by an enactment or is permitted by a board of variance under Section 542 (1) [authority for variance or exemption to relieve hardship].

-The applicant is asking for the Board of Variance to consider the addition (ramada over RV and deck).
-Please see pictures below.
+The applicant is asking for the Board of Variance to consider the addition (deck extension) to a single family dwelling.
+Please see pictures and drawing of the deck extension below.